Maintenance: Brake Fluid Bleeding

 Bleeding Rear

-Step 2: Use a 11mm wrench to loosen and insert the 1/4″ hose
+Step 2: Use an 11mm wrench to loosen the screw and insert the 1/4″ hose.

-Step 3: Bleed the brakes and monitor brake fluid reservoir.
+Step 3: Bleed the brakes and monitor the brake fluid reservoir.

-For me, there were no issues with the fluid on the rear brakes so I only performed 5 pumps on the brakes.
-Typically a contaminated brake fluid is brown, rusty and murky in color but as you can see in this picture it’s clear.
-I monitored and refilled the brake fluid reservoir with DOT 4 brake fluid.
+In my case, the fluid in the rear brakes appeared clean, so I only performed 5 pumps on the brakes.
+Contaminated brake fluid is typically brown, rusty, and murky, but as seen in the picture, mine was clear.
+Remember to monitor and refill the brake fluid reservoir with DOT 4 brake fluid.

 Bleeding Front:

-I prefer to use the box end of the wrench.
-I can simply leave it on the bleeder and turn when needed.
-Since the front bleeder screw is 1mm smaller compared to the rear, you might need a mini zip tie to keep the hose secure.
+I prefer to use the box end of the wrench, as it can be left on the bleeder screw and turned as needed.
+Since the front bleeder screw is 1mm smaller than the rear, you might need a mini zip tie to keep the hose secure.

-Step 3: Bleed the brakes and monitor brake fluid reservoir.
+Step 3: Bleed the brakes and monitor the brake fluid reservoir.

-The brake fluid that came out of my Explorer looked clean, so I only performed 5 pumps on the brakes.
-Monitor and refill the brake fluid reservoir with DOT 4 brake fluid.
+The brake fluid from my Explorer’s front brakes also looked clean, so I only performed 5 pumps on the brakes.
+Be sure to monitor and refill the brake fluid reservoir with DOT 4 brake fluid.

-Overall, changing brake fluid on a 2017 Ford Explorer Platinum was simple.
-I was pretty happy to know the fluid that that came out from all the brake caliper was clean and not contaminated.
+Bleeding the brake fluid on a 2017 Ford Explorer Platinum proved to be a simple task.
+I was pleased to find that the fluid from all the brake calipers was clean and not contaminated.

 Leave a Comment